Eating Out

 Shopping

-Shopping in Melbourne is fun and varied as the city offers both enormous malls and department stores and small quirky side-street boutiques and speciality shops.
-From various shopping precincts, malls and markets, there are purchases available to suit all tastes, budgets and needs.
-Most stores are open all week from 10am; many stay open till 9pm on Fridays.
+Shopping in Melbourne is fun and varied.
+The city has both large malls and department stores alongside quirky side-street boutiques and specialised shops.
+Across precincts, shopping centres and markets there are purchases available to suit many tastes, budgets and needs.
+Many stores open in the mid-morning (around 10am) and some large centres extend trading until 9pm on Thursday and Friday evenings.

 Nightlife